 Kirstin joined the Board of RGBM in September 2020.
-She is a General Counsel and C-Suite level executive with over 30 years of experience that includes broad international expertise in insurance and re-insurance, corporate governance, M&A, US securities law and compliance.
-Kirstin is an Independent Non-Executive Director at James River Group Holdings Ltd, (NASDAQ:JRVR), a Bermuda company that operates a group of specialty insurance and reinsurance companies.
-She most recently served as General Counsel and Corporate Secretary of XL Group from 2007 until 2018 when XL was sold to AXA.
-Kirstin joined XL in 2000 and held a variety of increasingly senior roles in the legal function.
-She also led the marketing and communications function at XL from 2007 until 2015 and oversaw the transformation of the function following the 2008 financial crisis.
-Kirstin served as Policy Committee Chair of the Association of Insurers and Reinsurers (ABIR) from 2005 until 2012.
-During this time, she worked with the ABIR board and the Bermuda Monetary Authority to help position Bermuda to become one of the first jurisdictions to receive Solvency II equivalence.
+Formerly a General Counsel and C-Suite level executive, she has over 30 years of experience including broad international expertise in insurance and reinsurance, corporate governance, risk management, M&A, US securities law, insurance regulatory matters and compliance.

+Kirstin is an Independent Non-Executive Director at James River Group Holdings Ltd, (NASDAQ:JRVR), a Bermuda-domiciled holding company that operates a group of specialty insurance and reinsurance companies.
+She serves on the JRVR Nominating and Corporate Governance Committee.

+Kirstin previously served as General Counsel and Corporate Secretary of XL Group from 2007 until 2018 when XL was sold to AXA.
+Kirstin joined XL in 2000 and served in various leadership roles during her tenure, including leading the marketing and communications function from 2007 - 2015 while concurrently serving as General Counsel from September 2007.
+From 2005 - 2012, Kirstin served as Policy Committee Chair of the Association of Insurers and Reinsurers (ABIR) which is a trade association of international property and casualty insurers and reinsurers.
+She is also the founder of Harrington Advisors LLC, a consulting company focused on strategic advice including M&A, corporate governance and insurance regulatory matters.